-Recording online meetings is crucial because either the host or participants or even those who can’t can join in the meeting could view the discuss history with important decisions and details for further reference.
-So how to record online meetings from hit Zoom, GoToMeeting, Webex or alike places without limit?
+Recording online meetings is crucial because either the host or participants or even those who can’t join in the meeting could view the discussion history with important decisions and details for further reference.
+So how to record online meetings from Zoom, GoToMeeting, Webex, or other places without limit?
 There are two ways to go.

-Began in China months ago, the novel coronavirus is now spreading worldwide, which compels many workers to work at home.
-Home-mode seems to be comfortable, however, also brings about a big challenge to companies or teams who didn’t experience this kind of working mode before.
+The novel coronavirus is now spreading worldwide, which compels many workers to work at home.
+Home mode seems to be comfortable, however, also brings about a big challenge to companies or teams who haven’t experienced this kind of working mode before.
 So the group leaders or HRs are looking for ways to ensure the efficiency of communication and productivity.
-And holding online meeting is one of the efficient ways to make teammates connected and guarantee the collaboration.
+Holding online meetings is one of the efficient ways to connect teammates and guarantee collaboration.

-When coming up with online meeting recording, you must know that the web conferencing service providers usually embed recording feature in their meeting applications.
-As long as you’re the video meeting host, or a common participant with recording privilege, you can easily film the whole process with only a click.
+When coming up with online meeting recording, you must know that web conferencing service providers usually embed recording features in their meeting applications.
+As long as you’re the video meeting host or a common participant with recording privileges, you can easily film the whole process with only a click.

-You may ask how about other Zoom alternatives?
-Is there any software that doesn’t set restriction to talking time and recording capability?
+Is there any software that doesn’t set restrictions on talking time and recording capability?
 Don’t be so naive.
-After looking into the similar services like GoToMeetings and Cisco’s Webex, you will find they all share the same workflow:
+After looking into the similar services like GoToMeeting and Cisco’s Webex, you will find they all share the same workflow:

 – Local and cloud recording are both available here.

-– For cloud recording, the more meetings you need to capture, the higher business plan they need to purchase or more cloud storage they need to pay.
+– For cloud recording, the more meetings you need to capture, the higher the business plan they need to purchase or the more cloud storage they need to pay.

-The internal meeting recorder is super convenient by offering 1-click online meeting recording method.
-With high-level subscription, the users can enjoy unlimited cloud recording with transcription.
-Nevertheless, if you are a free user, a low-level subscriber, an attendee who’s forbidden for recording, you may need to pay for something (e.g the extra cloud space) or turn to an extra screen recorder.
-Most importantly, if your meeting happens to shut down or the recording conversion process (for local recording) is interrupted due to certain reasons, the recorded file will be broken too, unavailable to recovery.
+The internal meeting recorder is super convenient by offering a 1-click online meeting recording method.
+With a high-level subscription, users can enjoy unlimited cloud recording with transcription.
+Nevertheless, if you are a free user, a low-level subscriber, or an attendee who’s forbidden from recording, you may need to pay for something (e.g. the extra cloud space) or turn to an extra screen recorder.
+Most importantly, if your meeting happens to shut down or the recording conversion process (for local recording) is interrupted due to certain reasons, the recorded file will be broken too, unavailable for recovery.

-Third-party screen recorder gives either the host or participants a more flexible way to record what’s going on during the conference without conversion.
-With no time or size limit, you can work out any high-quality meeting capture to hard drive effortlessly, even your meeting is unexpectedly disconnected.
+A third-party screen recorder gives either the host or participants a more flexible way to record what’s going on during the conference without conversion.
+With no time or size limit, you can work out any high-quality meeting capture to hard drive effortlessly, even if your meeting is unexpectedly disconnected.

 In-app recorder is convenient but has many limits.
-That gives third-party meeting recorder the change to show its talent.
-In case you are not familiar with dedicated screen recorder, here we take how RecMaster records Zoom meeting as the demonstration.
-It’s an easy yet feature-rich screen capture tool, so don’t worry about the usage, capture quality etc.
+That gives third-party meeting recorders the chance to show their talent.
+In case you are not familiar with a dedicated screen recorder, here we take how RecMaster records Zoom meetings as a demonstration.
+It’s an easy yet feature-rich screen capture tool, so don’t worry about the usage, capture quality, etc.